1- Nanoscale materials modelling

 1b- Environmental effects

-The electron, phonon and spin transport in a nanoscale junction could also be investigated in the absence or presence of surroundings, such as an electric field (gate and bias voltages or local charge), a magnetic field, a laser beam or a molecular environment (water, gases, biological spices, donors and acceptors, etc).
+The electron, phonon and spin transport in a nanoscale junction could also be investigated in the absence or presence of surroundings, such as an electric field (gate and bias voltages or local charge), a magnetic field, a laser beam or a molecular environment (water, solvent, gases, biological spices, donors and acceptors, etc).

 2- Molecular electronics